 PETTYTOWN, TEXAS.
 Pettytown is a small rural community located four miles south of Red Rock in southwestern Bastrop County.
 In 1905 the Pettytown school had forty-two students and one teacher.
 The school and a few scattered houses marked the community on county highway maps in the 1940s, but no population estimates for the community were available.
 The school was consolidated with the Red Rock district in 1949.
 Only the cemetery appeared on maps of the area in the 1980s.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Vivian Elizabeth Smyrl, "PETTYTOWN, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrpsz), accessed November 29, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "Pettytown, TX," accessed December 08, 2016, http://www.tshaonline.org/handbook/online/articles/hrpsz.